project kickoff meeting

 Showing up to the meeting unprepared is a recipe for disaster.
 As the project manager, it’s in your best interest to come to the meeting prepared.
 You’ll need to:

-• Prepare an agenda - This should include guidance about the discussion points you’ll be covering during the meeting.
+• Prepare an agenda: The agenda should include guidance about the discussion points you’ll be covering during the meeting.
 This may also include direction on how long you’ll be spending on each item so that everything can be discussed in the allotted time.

-• Prepare a project brief - This should give a general overview of the project and its deliverables.
+• Prepare a project brief: The project brief should give a general overview of the project and its deliverables.
 It should also give a list of team members and general responsibilities.

 During the meeting

-• Determine next steps - Keep the momentum going by telling your team what to expect.
+Finally, determine next steps.
+Keep the momentum going by telling your team what to expect.
 It’s smart to set up the next meeting before everyone leaves.
-If there are tasks that have a tight turnaround, make sure those are assigned and verify that the responsible parties understand the tasks.
+If there are tasks that have a tight turnaround, make sure to assign those and verify that the responsible parties understand the tasks.

 After the meeting

-• Send out the notes - If you’re using Lucidspark for your notes, once the meeting is over, you can immediately send the notes out with a click.
+When the meeting is over, send out the notes.
+If you’re using Lucidspark for your notes, you can immediately send the notes out with a click.
 The project kickoff notes will act as a source of truth throughout the duration of the project.

-• Share additional info - Along with the notes, be sure to share ancillary materials such as decks or example projects and send out everyone’s contact information as well as a meeting schedule.
+Along with the notes, be sure to share ancillary materials, such as decks or example projects.
+Send out everyone’s contact information and a meeting schedule too.

 Project kickoff meeting checklist